-Near-ground electric field strength observations during Saharan dust advection over Greece exhibit three distinct responses of enhancement, reduction or sign reversal when compared to local fair weather values.
-In this paper, we present four cases of

-- 500 transient dust events that influence the ground electric field recorded at two atmospheric remote sensing stations synergistically with a lidar system and a field mill electrometer.
+Near-ground electric field strength observations during Saharan dust advection over Greece exhibit three distinct responses of enhancement, reduction or sign reversal when compared to local fair-weather values.
+In this paper, we present four cases of transient dust events that influence the ground electric field recorded at two atmospheric remote sensing stations synergistically with a lidar system and a field mill electrometer.
 Moreover, this work attempts to use only ground-based atmospheric electricity instrumentation as a proxy for electrified dust detection, with characterization in terms of optical properties from lidar observations.
-To quantify the effect of charged dust particles, we implemented a reference electric field representing the local fair weather field, using long-term measured timeseries, and examine the possible physical mechanisms that could explain the - 505 electric field behaviour.
+To quantify the effect of charged dust particles, we implemented a reference electric field representing the local fairweather field, using long-term measured time series, and examine the possible physical mechanisms that could explain the electric field behaviour.
 Our findings suggest that dust cases with the reconstructed mean E-field magnitude above the reference field indicate charge separation within the layer either as a balanced or imbalanced dipole (or a multipole) of charge layers, while when the mean field is completely below the reference field, dust electrical activity characterization is inconclusive.
-This ground electric field reduction below the local fair weather field can be attributed to either the conductivity reduction due to dust acting as a passive neutral element, where the greater the conductivity reduction the lesser the electric field reduction, or to charge separation between areas of accumulated charge. - 510 field reduction, or to charge separation between areas of accumulated charge.
-The electrified dust scheme is approximated either via the absence of dust charge separation or with thin cylindrical finite charge geometries (as opposed to infinite plate analogues) that allow explaining the electric field dependence on the layer height and the separation distance between the regions of charge accumulation.
+This ground electric field reduction below the local fair-weather field can be attributed to either the conductivity reduction due to dust acting as a passive neutral element, where the greater the conductivity reduction is, the lower the electric field reduction is, or to charge separation between areas of accumulated charge.

+The electrified dust scheme is approximated either via the absence of dust charge separation or with thin cylindrical finite-charge geometries (as opposed to infinite-plate analogues) that allow for explaining the electric field dependence on the layer height and the separation distance between the regions of charge accumulation.
 Both concepts have been suggested to explain the observed E-field responses at ground.
-However, there is no observational evidence up to now to validate the charge strata - 515 morphology, which might be far from similar to the elevated layers morphology due to the charged dust particles complex transport dynamics.
-To constrain the modelling formalism proposed here, future research will include profiling of the columnar electrical properties of dust, deploying airborne platforms (balloons and UAVs) within the Saharan Air Layer during foreseen future experiments at Cyprus and Cape Verde within 2021.
+However, there is no observational evidence up to now to validate the charge strata morphology, which might be far from similar to the elevated layers' morphology due to the charged dust particles' complex transport dynamics.
+To constrain the modelling formalism proposed here, future research will include profiling of the columnar electrical properties of dust and deploying airborne platforms (balloons and UAVs - unmanned aerial vehicles) within the Saharan air layer during foreseen future experiments at Cyprus and Cabo Verde within 2021.

-Appendix A

-520 Dust layer acting as a passive element
+Appendix A: Dust layer acting as a passive element

-In Fig. A1, the dependence of the near ground electric field strength, $E{z_0,layer}$ (red line), of an electrically neutral dust layer on the conductivity reduction factor, the scale height, the layer central height and the layer depth, as given in (11), is plotted and compared to the fair weather electric field E{z_0} at ground (blue line) which is given by (7).
-E{z_0} depends only on the scale height and decreases as l increases, while it remains constant for the other varying parameters as expected from equation (7).

-525 The calculated fair weather field value of ~ 42 V/m, for the selected l, is comparable to the estimated value by Williams (2003) from Ohm's law, when dividing the globally integrated conduction current density by the mean atmospheric electrical conductivity at ground $(J{z_0} \approx 2x10^{-12}A/m^2, \sigma_0 \approx 5x10^{-14}S/m)$ and assuming an exponentially increasing conductivity profile above the Earth's surface (Haldoupis et al., 2017).
-We note that this globally averaged value of E{z_0} is much less from the typically measured which is around 100 V/m (e.g. Corney et al., 2003; Reddell et al., 2004).
-We believe that the average
+In Fig. A1, the dependence of the near-ground electric field strength $E{z_0, \text{ layer}}$ (red line) of an electrically neutral dust layer on the conductivity reduction factor, the scale height, the layer central height and the layer depth, as given in Eq.
+(11), is plotted and compared to the fair-weather electric field $E{z_0}$ at ground (blue line), which is given by Eq.
+(7). $E{z_0}$ depends only on the scale height and decreases as l increases, while it remains constant for the other varying parameters as expected from Eq.
+(7).
+The calculated fair-weather field value of $\sim 42 \text{ V m}^{-1}$ , for the selected l, is comparable to the estimated value by Williams (2003) from Ohm's law when dividing the globally integrated conduction current density by the mean atmospheric electrical conductivity at ground $(J{z_0} \approx 2 \times 10^{-12} \text{A m}^{-2}, \sigma_0 \approx 5 \times 10^{-14} \text{S m}^{-1})$ and assuming an exponentially increasing conductivity profile above Earth's surface (Haldoupis et al., 2017).